 2. Unrealistic expectations

-Many are the times startups engage in PR expecting to hit a thousand new customers.
+Startups often engage in PR expecting to hit a thousand new customers.
 Whether you are doing your own PR or you have a PR agency helping you out with that, do not expect immediate results.
-It is always advised to give yourself or the PR agency about 60-90 days to deliver before trying something different.
+It is always advisable to give yourself or the PR agency about 60-90 days to deliver before trying something different.

-This is because PR is a long game, and it builds and compounds the efforts slowly over time.
+This is because PR is a long game, and the efforts build and compound slowly over time.
 Unless your startup is extremely ground-breaking, you cannot expect to be featured in media outlets like TechCrunch or Forbes overnight.
-It takes work and even if it were to happen, don’t expect a flurry of customers to sign up to your platform.
+It takes work, and even if it were to happen, don’t expect a flurry of customers to sign up to your platform.

-Managing your expectations will help you take short steps every day in implementing your PR strategies and getting you closer to the end goal.
+Managing your expectations will help you take short steps every day to implement your PR strategies and get closer to the end goal.

 3. Assuming that PR is the only way

-Well, i hate to break it to you but PR is not the only answer to your company’s growth.
-It is essential, but it takes that and much more to achieve the growth and speed that you would like.
+I hate to break it to you, but PR is not the only answer to your company’s growth.
+It is essential, but it takes that and much more to achieve the growth that you would like.

-While investing in PR, invest as well in your content marketing.
-Put some work into your social media and invest in consistently educating, informing and assisting your customers using powerful blog posts.
+While investing in PR, invest in your content marketing as well.
+Put some work into your social media and invest in consistently educating, informing, and assisting your customers using powerful blog posts.

-Getting published on the New York Times, or in TechCrunch is a huge achievement.
+Getting published in the New York Times, or in TechCrunch is a huge achievement.
 It will get you some good publicity.
-You will receive maybe 5,000 unique visits to your site that day, it might translate into a couple hundred free trial signups.
-However, that incoming traffic won’t be there a few days after that.
+You may receive about 5,000 unique visits to your site that day, and it might translate into a couple of hundred free trial signups.
+However, that incoming traffic won’t be sustained beyond a few days after that.
 You will go back to the struggle of looking for more users and trying to maintain the growth curve.

 For Saas startups, it is advisable to use a PR agency that has worked with other Saas companies before.
-The experience they pack could go a long way to help you get your Saas product out there.
-Looking at the number of Saas startups we have worked with at Pressfarm has taught us that there is nothing better than the experience we have gained.
+The experience they come with could go a long way to help you get your SaaS product out there.

-The key question to ask yourself when choosing a PR agency is whether they deliver.
+The key question to ask yourself when choosing a PR agency is whether they can deliver what they’re promising.
 Base your choice on results.
-Ask where other Saas startups working with them before have been featured.
-Be wary of agencies that are all talk and no proof.
+Ask where other SaaS startups working with them before have been featured.
+Be wary of agencies that are all talk and no action.
 They talk about success stories and push numbers that they cannot substantiate.

-Since the Saas product idea is fairly new in the industry and is yet to take firm grounding, most big PR agencies have probably not worked with Saas startups before.
+Since the SaaS field is fairly new, most big PR agencies have probably not worked with SaaS startups before.
 It’s therefore important to investigate well before committing your money month after month.
 It might even be worth just carrying out your own PR as a startup instead of hiring big guns for it.

 5. Not having a PR strategy

-Jumping into PR without having set up the goals, timelines, schedules, how-to, and objectives is like starting something without a plan.
+Jumping into PR without having set up the goals, timelines, schedules, how-to, and objectives is like starting a journey with no clue of where you’re going.
 For very many startups, the focus is usually on publicity.

-However, if you are not strategizing in your PR efforts, your money and time is running to waste.
-It doesn’t matter how much you try, mostly without a plan all your efforts go in vain.
+However, if you have not developed an overall PR strategy, your money and time will go to waste.
+It doesn’t matter how much you try – without a plan all your efforts will be in vain.

-A PR strategy needs to guide all your PR efforts.
-Just the same way you have a plan for your product development, is the same way it should be for your marketing and PR efforts to reduce wastage and do the right things at the right times.
+You need a PR strategy to guide all your PR efforts.
+Just the same way you should have a plan for your product development, you should also have a plan for your marketing and PR efforts.
+This will help you to reduce wastage and do the right things at the right times.

 6. Concentrating on the wrong story

 Of all the mistakes that can kill a startup’s PR efforts, telling the wrong story is probably one of the biggest.
-Startups need to zero in on the story that will make an audience tick.
+Startups need to zero in on the story that will make the reader’s eyes light up.

 The biggest mistake in this instance is focusing on pitching your story like a sales pitch.
-Like we have advised our clients before, journalists are never ever looking for sales pitches.
-They are looking for stories.
-They want to know how you built the company, what’s the story or inspiration behind it all is, and how ground-breaking it is for the market among many other interesting story angles.
+As we have advised our clients before, journalists are never ever looking for sales pitches.

-Startups that have hit it big have been in touch with the big ideas within their companies.
-Not just being in touch with that aspect but also telling the stories of those big ideas.
-One company is Slack – which has benefitted from their strong story telling capabilities.
+Startups that have hit it big can shine a light on the big ideas within their companies.
+Beyond just showcasing these ideas, they also tell stories based on these ideas.
+One such company is Slack – which has benefited from its strong storytelling capabilities.

 Another company is Facebook, whose founder, Mark Zuckerberg, has continued to stay on top of the company’s messaging to its users and the media.

 Every startup is attempting to disrupt a particular market.
-While dozens of other startups are focusing on disruption as their messaging strong-point, be the founder who focuses and builds on a different story.
-Make your startup stand out by focusing on a unique story which is at the heart of your company’s idea.
+While dozens of other startups are focusing on disruption, you should be the founder who focuses and builds on a different story.
+Make your startup stand out by focusing on a unique story that is at the heart of your company’s idea.

 Do you have anything to add to this story?
-Let us know in the comments section or by chatting us on Twitter @thepressfarm
+Let us know in the comments section or by chatting with us on Twitter @pressfarmpr